agl0809/location-history-player/README.md

-# timeline-history-heatmap
+# Location History Player
-A React component to display a heat map through the location history provided by Google Maps Timeline.
+Using ES6 and Test-driven development (TDD) to display a heat map through the location history provided by Google Maps Timeline.

 ## Table of Contents